jay23606/ft-dca/README.md

 Update login tag in config.xml and the symbols you would like to DCA

-Still has some bugs I am working through

 Would also like to add a class to support Robinhood

 ![Screenshot](screenshot.png)